AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-56/acsd-62979-wrong-storeID-GraphQL-memory-error.md

 ---
-title: 'ACSD-62979: Wrong Store ID in the GraphQL header causes a fatal memory error'
+title: 'ACSD-62979: Incorrect Store ID in the GraphQL header causes a fatal memory error'
-description: Apply the ACSD-62979 patch to fix the Adobe Commerce issue where using the wrong Store ID in the GraphQL header causes a fatal memory error
+description: Apply the ACSD-62979 patch to fix the Adobe Commerce issue where using the incorrect Store ID in the GraphQL header causes a fatal memory error
 feature: GraphQL
 role: Admin, Developer
 ---

-# ACSD-62979: Wrong Store ID in the GraphQL header causes a fatal memory error
+# ACSD-62979: Incorrect Store ID in the GraphQL header causes a fatal memory error

-The ACSD-62979 patch fixes the issue where using the wrong Store ID in the GraphQL header causes a fatal memory error.
+The ACSD-62979 patch fixes the issue where using the incorrect Store ID in the GraphQL header causes a fatal memory error.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.56 is installed.
 The patch ID is ACSD-62979.
 Please note that this issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions